Mat-Longinow/BiolaLearning/Readme.md

 # Read Me

-Thank you for taking the time to read my Read Me!
-This repository is a process of loggingand storing personal projects as I learn some of the following languages and technologies:
+This repository is a process of logging and storing personal projects as I learn some of the following languages and technologies:

 * Ruby
 * Ruby On Rails